-- 9. Right click on each layer and select Properties.
-You will see that the guide layer will have guide selected in the properties while the Classic Tween layer will have Guided selected in the properties. - 10.
-Make sure the Guide layer is selected.
-This is the layer we will use for drawing a motion guide. - 11.
-Select the Pencil Tool . - 12.
+9. Right click on both layers and select Properties.
+You will see that the guide layer will have guide selected in the properties while the Animation layer will have Guided selected in the properties.

+10. Make sure the Guide layer is selected.
+This is the layer we will use for drawing a motion guide.

+- 11. Select the Pencil Tool . - 12.
 Draw a wavy pencil line from the object to another point on the stage.

 - 13. Click on Frame 1 in the timeline. - 14.
-Select the Selection Tool and drag the so that the dot in its centre is on the beginning of your guide line.
+Drag the object (remember you can hold down the Ctrl key to temporarily select the Move tool) so that the dot in its centre is on the beginning of your guide line.

-- 15. Click on frame 48 in the timeline. - 16.
+- 15. Click on frame 24 in the timeline. - 16.
 Drag the object so that the dot in its centre is on the other end of the line. - 17.
-Right click between Frame 1 and 24 on the Animation layer and select Create Classic Tween. - 18.
+Right click between Frame 1 and 24 on the Animation layer and select Create Motion Tween. - 18.
 Press Ctrl Enter to test the animation.
 The object should travel along the guideline as it animates. - 19.
 Close the file (you can save it for later reference if you wish)